2026 Military Retirement & VA Disability Rates: Your Complete Guide to This Year's Increases

 Key Takeaways for 2026

-4. State taxes can erase 30-40% of your retirement pay - Choose your retirement state wisely
+4. State taxes can take up to about 9% of your retirement pay in the highest-tax states - Choose your retirement state wisely

-5. 33 states don't tax military retirement - Moving to the right state could save you $3,000+ per year
+5. 38 states don't tax military retirement: moving to the right state can save you anywhere from a few hundred to a few thousand dollars a year

 6. VA disability is always tax-free - Federal and state, regardless of where you live